psychcomposite/psychcomposite.github.io/framework/primitives/moralizer.md

 # Moralizer (M)

-## Profile

-### Definition

-Tendency to view the world in terms of value judgements as opposed to cause-and-effect.
+>Tendency to view the world in terms of value judgements as opposed to cause-and-effect.

+## Linkages

-### Correlations
+### Proxies

-* Comparitively low prenatal testosterone
+* Relatively high prenatal testosterone

 ### Characteristics